โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Sondok Airport (DSO), historically identified as K-26, is a strategically significant aviation facility located in Sลndลng-ni, North Korea.
 Serving the industrial city of Hamhung, the country's second-largest urban center, the airport functions as a dual-purpose military and public installation.
 Its location along the eastern coast makes it a critical node for both regional logistics and national defense, providing a vital link between the capital and the major manufacturing hubs of Hamgyong-namdo province.
 The airport's infrastructure is dominated by its military role, operating as a major base for the North Korean Air Force.
-The facility features a substantial 2,502-meter concrete runway complemented by a full-length parallel taxiway and extensive hardened aircraft shelters.
+The airport operates with a substantial 2,502-meter concrete runway (designated 02/20) complemented by a full-length parallel taxiway and extensive hardened aircraft shelters.
 It is known to house a significant bomber regiment equipped with Ilyushin Il-28 jet bombers and the iconic Antonov An-2 biplanes used for specialized transport.
 The airfield is meticulously maintained to support these high-performance operations, with its primary focus remaining on tactical readiness and government logistical support.
 Terminal facilities at DSO are strictly functional and designed to manage a limited volume of civilian passengers under rigorous security oversight.
 The terminal building provides basic processing areas for domestic travelers, including check-in counters and a central waiting hall, but lacks the commercial amenities found in international hubs.
 All passenger movements are subject to stringent monitoring and require prior official government authorization.
 Air Koryo, the national flag carrier, provides the primary civilian connection to Pyongyang Sunan International Airport, often utilizing regional turboprop or legacy jet aircraft.
 Travelers arriving at Sondok should be prepared for a highly controlled environment where all onward transportation must be pre-arranged through official channels.

 ๐Ÿ”„ Connection Tips